| |

 Hot Cocoa Song on Polar Express

 Once you are seated, they will come around & punch your tickets just like in the movie.
-The performance will start with the characters from the story moving thru the cabins as they act.
+The performance will start with the characters from the story moving through the cabins as they act.
 Next up is the hot cocoa & cookies with a fun song & dance by the chefs on the train – this was one of our favorite parts of the train ride.
 It was such a fun, lively number!

 Reading the Polar Express

-As you drink your cocoa & eat the cookie, the chefs will walk around the cabin reading the story of the Polar Express, but they have these giant story books which make it so fun to look at as they walk up & down the rows.
+As you drink your cocoa & eat the cookie, the chefs will walk around the cabin reading the story of the Polar Express, but they have these giant storybooks which make it so fun to look at as they walk up & down the rows.
 You can also bring your own book to look at the pictures with your kids as the story is read out loud on the train.

 North Pole on the Polar Express Train